Methods for Purchase

 (a) Firstly not all gearing is negative.
 You can and often do see investors who are neutrally geared, meaning the property outgoings are met by the income of rent and tax deductions or even positively geared, meaning the rental and tax deductions see money put INTO the investors pocket each week.
 Remember gearing is just the borrowing of money to purchase an investment- it does not mean you will automatically have to find extra money to fund the ongoing hold of the asset.

-(b) Tax breaks or deductions to be specific are available to ANY and ALL investors who own an income producing asset.
-It is very simple, if you claim income from the rent on your property as income for your individual return, then you are able to claim deductions associated with the asset such as interest on the loan, agents rental fees, council rates, insurance on the property, maintenance costs and of course the great deduction of depreciation, which gives you the tax deduction for wear and tear without you incurring the cash cost upfront.
+(b) Tax breaks or deductions to be specific are available to ANY and ALL investors who claim an income producing asset.
+It is very simple, if you declare income from the rent on your property as income for your individual return, then you are able to claim deductions associated with the asset such as interest on the loan, agents rental fees, council rates, insurance on the property, maintenance costs and of course the great deduction of depreciation, which gives you the tax deduction for wear and tear without you incurring the cash cost upfront.
 The fact is investors who start out being negatively geared will eventually become neutrally and then positively geared as the rent on the property goes up, their wages increase, meaning their tax break becomes larger and the loan on the property is paid down meaning they incur less interest each month.
 The deductions remain in place albeit at lower levels over time in the case of depreciation for the life of the investment- regardless of its gearing make up.

 (c) Most people retreat from property investment because they believe that they can’t ‘afford it’.
 The common misconception is that you need to have in your budget spare cash of over $200 per week to begin to look at investing.
 The common mistake most make is simply taking the mortgage repayments a new investment purchase would incur and then taking off the rent and thinking that they need to cover the shortfall.
 This is bad arithmetic.
 This method of working out the cost to carry an investment leaves out the crucial inputs of tax savings your deductions will deliver and the impact of your loan being interest only or principal and interest and what a fixed rate might offer versus a variable rate.
 Many investors who do negatively gear are able to enter into property investment for a cost to them, after tax, of $50 to $150 per week.
 It is a matter of getting the flow of numbers right by talking to an expert.